-IFU has signed up to Global Compact

-In June 2008, IFU signed up to UN Global Compact, and it now officially participates in Global Compact's international network.
+IFU has signed up to the Global Compact In June 2008, IFU signed up to the UN Global Compact.

-Global Compact is an international initiative under the UN, through which companies and business organisations are committed to respect a number of universal principles for human rights, labour rights, environmental protection and anti-corruption.
-Global Compact is the world's largest voluntary corporate citizen initiative.
+The Global Compact is an international initiative under the UN, through which companies and business organisations are committed to respect a number of universal principles for human rights, labour rights, environmental protection and anti-corruption.
+The Global Compact is the world's largest voluntary corporate citizen initiative.

-IFU has adhered to the principle of Global Compact for a number of years, and we encourage our business partners to participate, because the ten principles of Global Compact express universal values that are based on internationally acknowledged norms and conventions.
+IFU has adhered to the principles of Global Compact for a number of years, and we encourage our business partners to participate, because the ten principles of Global Compact express universal values that are based on internationally acknowledged norms and conventions.

-As a signatory to Global Compact, IFU will be part of the International Network surrounding Global Compact; a network that IFU may influence and learn from, and through which IFU can identify new business opportunities and cooperation partners.
+As a signatory to Global Compact, IFU will be part of the international network surrounding Global Compact; a network that IFU may influence and learn from, and through which IFU can identify new business opportunities and cooperation partners.